Skip to main content

 By selectively reducing estradiol biosynthesis, Anastrozole alters the hormonal milieu, which can de-suppress gonadotropin secretion and directly impact the testicular microenvironment essential for sperm production.

-The rationale for using Anastrozole in specific cases of is grounded in the pathophysiology of estrogen excess.
+The rationale for using Anastrozole in specific cases of male infertility is grounded in the pathophysiology of estrogen excess.
 Elevated estradiol levels exert potent negative feedback on the hypothalamus, suppressing the pulsatile release of Gonadotropin-Releasing Hormone (GnRH).
 This, in turn, dampens the pituitary’s secretion of Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).

 LH acts on the Leydig cells of the testes to stimulate testosterone synthesis, while FSH is the primary driver of spermatogenesis, acting on Sertoli cells to support the development and maturation of germ cells.